All Products

 Scenario

-If you enable automatic shard addition for an ApsaraDB for Redis instance in DAS, DAS automatically adds one shard to the instance when the available memory of the instance is insufficient.
+If you enable automatic shard addition for a Redis database instance in Database Autonomy Service (DAS), DAS automatically adds one shard to the instance when its available memory is insufficient.

 Procedure